paul-nechifor/ubuntu-unattended-installer/readme.md

 Create an ISO image that automatically installs Ubuntu Desktop 16.04.

-This image is used for testing since the password is `p` and `sudo` works without a password.
+This image is used for testing my provisioning scripts.
+It is not secure since it uses `p` as the password and `sudo` works without a password prompt.

 ## Usage